osqzss/bladeGPS/Readme.md

 ### Docker Compose

-A `docker-compose.yml` example is provided if you want to run bladegps as a service, restarting when it hits end of duration.
+A `docker-compose.yml` example is provided, if you want to run bladegps as a service, restarting when it hits end of duration.
 Edit command in file before starting up service using [docker-compose](https://docs.docker.com/compose/).